awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam-tags.md

 + `BatchGetJobs`
 + `BatchGetTriggers`

-As an administrator, to make use of this approach you can:
+As an administrator, to use this approach, you can do the following:

 1. Add tags to your crawlers, development endpoints, jobs, and triggers\.